 To promote positive well-being and mental health of all children and ensure they are provided the opportunity to express and understand their emotions in a safe and respected environment.

-By the time they leave Brushwood, pupils will be fully prepared to live in the wider world as they will have considered key areas such as:
+By the time that pupils leave Brushwood, they will be prepared to live in the wider world, as they will have considered key areas such as:

-The curriculum is set out to be a spiral curriculum where the children will review similar topics each year and they will gain a developed understanding about the key areas, mentioned above.
-This will allow for the children to embed their knowledge and be able to apply their understanding to various situations.
+The curriculum is set out to be a spiral curriculum where the children will review similar topics each year, they will gain a developed understanding about the key areas, mentioned above.
+This will allow for children to revisit and embed their knowledge and be able to apply their understanding to various real-life situations.

-These topic areas could then be incorporated into the assembly theme each week, allowing children to broaden their understanding and application of knowledge.
+Topic areas are incorporated into the assembly programme, allowing children to broaden their understanding and application of knowledge.